visheshgupta08071992/ImportantLessonsInAutomation/README.md

 The future of testing is in the hands of people who have solid engineering skiils with rich testing domain experience.

+### Lesson 12

+Common API Bugs and Test Cases for API Testing

+1. Wrong Error Codes.(Develops made some mistakes and put wrong status code for Different request).

+Following are correct status Code :
+Post Request - 201 ,Created (The request succeeded, and a new resource was created as a result.)
+Get Request - 200 , Successful (GET: The resource has been fetched and transmitted in the message body.)
+Patch/PUT - 200 , Successful(The resource describing the result of the action is transmitted in the message body.)
+Delete - 204 , (No Content ) status code if the action has been enacted and no further information is to be supplied.)

+Client Error responses:

+400 Bad Request - The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).

+401 Unauthorized -Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
+That is, the client must authenticate itself to get the requested response.

+403 Forbidden -
+The client does not have access rights to the content; that is, it is unauthorized, so the server is refusing to give the requested resource.

+404 Not Found -
+The server cannot find the requested resource.
+In the browser, this means the URL is not recognized.
+In an API, this can also mean that the endpoint is valid but the resource itself does not exist.

+Server error responses:

+500 Internal Server Error:
+The request method is not supported by the server and cannot be handled.

+502 Bad Gateway -
+This error response means that the server, while working as a gateway to get a response needed to handle the request, got an invalid response.

+503 Service Unavailable: The server is not ready to handle the request.

+504 Gateway Timeout -This error response is given when the server is acting as a gateway and cannot get a response in time.

+2. Missing Keys
+You have certain keys which are important , like Id should be integer or not null.
+But developer missed that key.

+3.Empty Post or Patch (Update) are not Handled properly.

+4. We can do Black box Testing in API testing, like there is some input field is there Age, we can enter empty field,  less than minimum value ,  within the range, more than maximum value.

+5. Keys Verification:
+If we have JSON ,XML APis we should verify its that all the keys are coming.

+6. Have to test JSON, XML Schema validation.

+7.Verify the JSON Schema validation , Verify the Field type, Verify the Mandatory fields

+8.Verify the Response Header & Negative Test cases response

+9. Verify that How the Error codes are handled

+10.Verify the response HTTP status code

+11. Valid Response Payload

+12. Chaining Request verification

+13.Verification of API with Data parameters

+14. End to End CRUD flows Test cases

+15. Database integrity Test Cases

+16.File Upload test cases(with different extension file like pdf, txt, exe etc)